 Add the juice of at least half a lemon to a glass.
 Pour 8 to 10 ounces of warm water into the glass, and voilà—you have lemon water!
 It really is that easy.
 Looking to jazz up your lemon water even more?
 Here are some ideas for easy flavor boosters:

 Not only will ginger add some extra flavor, but it will also add some extra benefits.
 Ginger has been used as a health remedy for thousands of years.
-Evidence shows that ginger contains compounds that help provide anti-inflammatory and digestive support.
+Evidence shows that ginger8 contains compounds that help provide anti-inflammatory and digestive support.

 Just a note: If you add grated ginger, you may want to strain the beverage first to remove the ginger bits.

 You can also add some cayenne pepper to your lemon water for a little kick.
-Cayenne contains a compound called capsaicin, which has been found to have several health benefits, including cardiovascular, digestive, and anti-inflammatory support, among others.
+Cayenne contains a compound called capsaicin, which has been found to have several health benefits9, including cardiovascular, digestive, and anti-inflammatory support, among others.

 Try sprinkling some turmeric into your lemon water for a golden touch.
 Turmeric provides antioxidant and anti-inflammatory benefits you won't want to miss out on.